-Solar thermal electric technology uses reflectors to magnify the sun’s rays, focus them on tower-mounted boilers to create steam for electrical generation.
+Solar thermal electric technology uses reflectors to magnify the sun’s rays, and focus them on tower-mounted boilers to create steam for electrical generation.

 “The Ivanpah project is a shining example of how America is becoming a world leader in solar energy,” U. S. Energy Secretary Ernest Moniz said during the dedication Thursday under warm skies in the Mojave Desert.

-“As the president made clear in the State of the Union, we must continue to move toward a cleaner energy economy, and this project shows that building a clean energy economy creates jobs, curbs greenhouse gas emissions and fosters American innovation.”
+“As the president made clear in the State of the Union, we must continue to move toward a cleaner energy economy, and this project shows that building a clean energy economy creates jobs, curbs greenhouse gas emissions, and fosters American innovation.”

 In terms of carbon emission reductions, the Ivanpah project has the same effect as removing 72,000 automobiles from highways, say officials from NRG Energy Inc., one of the project’s owners.

 Josie Gonzales, a San Bernardino County supervisor who could not attend the event due to a schedule conflict, said that she views the 3,500-acre facility “as a start” on solar power and hopes that it serves as a place to learn how future projects can generate the same power while taking up less land.

 “Just because a project is green doesn’t mean there won’t be environmental impacts,” Gonzales said.

 While this plant reduces the nation’s carbon footprint, it has significant effects on desert wildlife, she said.